useless-utils/mpd-current-json/README.md

           errorSt        = getStatusItem st MPD.stError
     ```

     The `object . catMaybes` constructs a JSON object by combining a list of key/value pairs.
 The `.=?` operator is used to create each key/value pair.
 If the value is `Just`, the key/value pair is included in the list; if the value is `Nothing`, it is filtered out using `catMaybes` to prevent generating fields with a value of `null` in the final JSON object.
-Then, the `object` function converts the list of key/value pairs into an `Object` data structure that can be 'encoded' using `Data.Aeson`'s "`encode`" or `Data.Aeson.Encode.Pretty`'s "`encodePretty`".
+Then, the `object` function converts the list of key/value pairs `[Pair]` into a `Value` data structure that can be 'encoded' using `Data.Aeson`'s "`encode`" or `Data.Aeson.Encode.Pretty`'s "`encodePretty`".

     ```haskell
       -- sgTags